 As the world’s cities are growing, urban sprawl is getting worse.
 An new OECD study of 1,100 cities shows 60% of space is now low-density.
 This erratic city growth is damaging the environment.
 What can policy makers and governments do to move towards more sustainable cities?

-Walid Oueslati and Ioannis Tikoudis of the OECD Environment Directorate discussed the state, evolution and implications of urban sprawl, and policy actions to incentivise greener urban development patterns.
+On 14 June, Walid Oueslati and Ioannis Tikoudis of the OECD Environment Directorate discussed the state, evolution and implications of urban sprawl, and policy actions to incentivise greener urban development patterns.
 The presentation drew on the OECD report Rethinking Urban Sprawl: Moving Towards Sustainable Cities.
+Watch the video recording.

 ENGAGE WITH US